hangol4/Dynamics-Language-Model/README.md

 1. Considerations:
     - context window size - if we give a text embedding model a string that’s too long, it will only encode the meaning of the first N tokens of the string, where N is the number of tokens in its context window ([source](https://nachi-keta.medium.com/context-window-and-vector-dimension-of-embedding-models-773167a04edb)).
 Embedding models with large context windows allow them to consider more surrounding text when creating embeddings, leading to better contextual understanding and more relevant results, especially for longer documents.
 While LLMs are pushing the boundaries of context window sizes, embedding models are often optimised for efficiency and speed.
     - memory and model training - for transformer models like BERT, RoBERTa, DistilBERT, etc., the runtime and memory requirements grow quadratically with the input length.
 This limits transformers to inputs of certain lengths.
 A common value for BERT-based models is 512 tokens, which corresponds to about 300-400 words (for English).
-Also note that if a model was trained on short texts, the representations for long texts might not be that good ([source](https://sbert.net/examples/sentence_transformer/applications/computing-embeddings/README.html#input-sequence-length))
+Also, note that if a model was trained on short texts, the representations for long texts might not be that good ([source](https://sbert.net/examples/sentence_transformer/applications/computing-embeddings/README.html#input-sequence-length))

 2. Open source model comparison